Preparing for your hospital visit

 Unexpected Returns to Theatre

 An unexpected return to the operating theatre is a serious event that may occur if complications arise after surgery.
 This can happen for various reasons, including infections, bleeding, or other unforeseen issues.
 At Bundaberg Private Day Hospital, we have thorough processes in place to prevent these occurrences and deliver the highest standard of care for our patients.
-From April to June 2024, we cared for a significant number of patients, none of whom needed to return to theatre after surgery.
+From July to September 2024, we cared for a significant number of patients, none of whom needed to return to theatre after surgery.

 Medication Safety